Properzi/Properzi.github.io/content/authors/admin/_index.md

 ## About Me

-I am a PhD student in Mathematics of [Leandro Vendramin](https://leandrovendramin.org/) working in the [VUB algebra research group](https://leandrovendramin.org/team/).
+I am a PhD student in Mathematics of [Leandro Vendramin](https://leandrovendramin.org/) working in the [VUB algebra research group](https://leandrovendramin.org/team/) with an [FWO](https://www.fwo.be/en/) PhD fellowship.

 My reasearch interest focus on algebraic structures related to the study of the combinatorial version of the Yang-Baxter equation.